-What You Need to Know About the Tech Pay Gap and Job Posts
+What you need to know about the tech pay gap and job posts

 While asking for a raise is a little different from negotiating pay, they require similar skill sets and confidence.
 And when women new to a profession are navigating an employment offer, they may be even less inclined to rock the boat by asking for a higher starting rate — especially when they don’t have the information they need to do so.

-Without knowing a salary range for the position, typical starting rates at the organization, or some insights on how salary is determined, women don’t know what a fair rate is to ask for.
+Without knowing a salary range for the position, typical starting rates at the organization or some insights on how salary is determined, women don’t know what fair rate to request.

 Using gendered keywords

 While most people don’t realize it, most job posts are geared toward men.
 That’s because most use masculine keywords, an analysis conducted by ZipRecruiter found.
-Among job posts on their site that were reviewed, 70 percent used masculine words like assertive, decisive, and dominant.
+Among job posts on their site that were reviewed, 70 percent used masculine words like assertive, decisive and dominant.
 And for tech jobs, 92 percent used masculine words.

 While these words seem innocent enough, job ads that used gender-neutral words received 42 percent more responses.
 This suggests that women are less likely to apply to positions when job posts include masculine words.
 So women may never even apply for competitive jobs with higher paying tech employers for the simple fact that the words used in the job post don’t appeal to them.